-Most of Bark’s groundtruthing occurs off of trail in areas that we haven’t visited previously.
-We often encounter uneven ground, soft, muddy, or slippery surfaces, steep slopes, fallen and/or decaying logs, and streams or standing water.
+Most of Bark’s fieldwork occurs off of trail in areas that we haven’t visited previously.
+We often encounter uneven ground, soft, muddy, or slippery surfaces, steep slopes, fallen and/or decaying logs, and streams or standing water with muck (your feet may sink into the ground).
 While we can’t predict exactly what a site will look like, we do have tools to predict whether a site will be flat or steep.
 If you are concerned about the terrain or would like to request that you be assigned to a unit with relatively flat terrain, please contact Misha with any questions, requests, or accommodations needed.

-Bark’s work often requires that participants drive upaved forest roads roads.
-Please see Bark’s Driver Expectations and read more about driving expectations, preparations, and safety here.
-The staff-person or volunteer coordinating the field day will warn you about any rough roads that they are aware of.
-We encourage participants to drive slowly and turn around or stop driving when the road becomes to rough for their comfort or their car’s ability and can find alternative locations if we can’t reach our planned destination.
-Visit the “Driving Conditions, Safety, and other resources” for more discussion and resources regarding driving conditions.
+Bark’s work often requires that participants drive unpaved forest roads.
+Please see Bark’s Driver Expectations and find more detailed information regarding driving expectations, preparations, and safety below.
+Since the nature of our surveys often requires visiting new places, the staff-person or volunteers coordinating the field day may not have experience with all of the roads you’ll be traveling on but will warn you about the conditions of the roads that they are aware of.
+We encourage participants to use caution, drive slowly, and turn around if the road becomes too rough for their comfort or vehicle’s ability.
+If we are unable to reach the planned destination, we can find alternate routes or survey locations.
+Please see the “Driving Conditions, Safety, and other resources” section below for more discussion and resources regarding driving conditions.

 What to Expect on a Field Day: